 - have skills to articulate and reflect upon foundational theological, scriptural knowledge and apply this to ministry practice

 - have strong analytical skills allowing them to analyse and communicate sound theological arguments, especially in relation to ministry tasks or worldview perspectives

 - apply their skills and knowledge to their own and other contexts and traditions through culturally relevant ministry practices

 - apply their skills and knowledge to the service of others through practical engagement and in contexts such as practical support ministries or cultural and philosophical analysis.

 The Advanced Diploma in Theology and Ministry consists of 288 points of study:

 - 36 additional points from Field B (Biblical Studies) and/or Field C (Christian Thought and History)

 Units available for this award:

-Units offered in other courses may be available for study in this award.
-For more information contact the ALC Dean, Dr Stephen Haar (Deans.Office@alc.edu.au).
+Other units may be available for study in this award.
+For course advice contact the ALC Dean, Dr Stephen Haar (Deans.Office@alc.edu.au).

 For published information specific to this course, including the associated regulation, go to the Advanced Diploma in Theology and Ministry.